My Travel Story: How it All Begun

 It is finally my turn to travel.

 I do not subscribe to the notion that we are born to study, get a job, pay off debts and die.
-I believe it is possible to live a life of freedom and enjoying the beauty of this world at the same time.
+I believe it is possible to live a life of freedom and enjoy the beauty of this world at the same time.

 I hope my journey will inform, entertain and inspire you, my friends, to leave your comfort zone and have your own trip of your life too.